High ADHD Indicators — Strong Signal for Evaluation

 - Time perception and planning are unreliable without external scaffolding

-- Co-occurring anxiety, depression, sleep disorder, or substance use are common at this level
+- Co-occurring anxiety, low mood, sleep problems, or substance use are common at this level

 Famous High ADHD Indicatorss